JS001 (toripalimab, anti-PD-1 mAb)

 JS001, or toripalimab, is a recombinant humanized anti-PD-1 monoclonal antibody for injection addressing various malignant tumors.
 We optimized JS001 through various R&D steps, in particular the discovery and efficient identification of new molecular entities, the humanization of mouse antibodies, functional evaluation of antibody leads in vivo and the construction of productive and stable cell lines, all of which made JS001 an innovative drug with distinctive treatment advantages.

-JS001 is our most advanced product candidate and is currently in the near-commercial stage.
+JS001 is our most advanced product candidate and obtained approval for the new drug application (NDA) from the National Medical Products Administration of China (NMPA).
 We currently are cooperating with KOLs and PIs in a number of clinical trial centers in the PRC to conduct Phase II and Phase III clinical trials of JS001 for oncological indications including malignant melanoma, urothelial cancer, gastric cancer, esophageal cancer and nasopharyngeal cancer.
 We also started Phase I clinical trial in the United States in March 2018.

 Mechanism of Action